If you’re reading this, you have access to the Internet and you know how to use it.

 For most Americans, a high speed Internet connection has become the normal, routine, essential tool for all these daily tasks.

-Our disconnected one-third includes two-thirds of city residents aged 65 and above; two-thirds those without high school diplomas; and a clear majority of those with annual household incomes below $20,000.
+Our disconnected one-third includes 55% of city residents aged 65 and above; more than half of the 52,000 adults without high school diplomas; and a clear majority of households with annual household incomes below $20,000.

 Here are some of the real-world implications of those numbers: